THE YACHT

 The guest quarters have a removable access ladder from fo'c'sle to foredeck.
 Two shelves against topsides over berths on both sides.
 Below the berths are the chain locker and the bow thruster.
 Outside the head between the saloon and the fo'c'sle is a vanity area with four large lockers, one for hangers.
 These are used for the storage of foul weather gear, linen, cleaning- and painting accessories etc.

-The saloon has integrated book shelves, TV-, DVD-, VCR- and stereo/CD-sets, and integrated stowage for bottles and glasses.
+The saloon has integrated book shelves, TV-, DVD- and stereo/CD-sets, and integrated stowage for bottles and glasses.
 Glass trays fit also into the foldable table, with fiddle rails and condiment rack.
 Generous sized grab rails in the ceiling.
 There are storage space behind the settee back rests and inside the table and also two large and two smaller lockers, used for storage of staples.

 Navstation.
 Moving towards the stern on the starboard side we next pass the chart table area with the main DC and AC switch panels on the wall towards the engine room and the rest of the instrumentation at the bulkhead facing the navigator and against the topside at his right side.
 Here are the sailing instruments, communication and entertainment equipment etc. (specifications below).
 There are lockers and drawer for chart stowage and additional storage space under the navigator's seat and in the two large lockers in the passage to the master's stateroom.
 Under the floorboards in the passage one can usually find beer cans.

 The heads and galley have pressurized as well as foot-operated, hot and cold water with telephone type showers, foot-operated sea water faucets, mirrors and lockers.
-Both toilet bowls including polished stainless steel mounting brackets were replaced with new in 2010.
+Both toilet bowls including polished stainless steel mounting brackets were replaced with new in 2011-12.

 The forepeak is provided with a fitting for the second 20 kg Danforth anchor and space for three large (9 kg) propane bottles.